Employment at Smith (Chapter 2)

 Note: This prohibition does not apply to individuals accompanied by seeing-eye dogs or other trained, assisting animals.

-Please also see the Code of Conduct - Pet Policy for additional information.
+Please also see the Code of Conduct - Safety in the Workplace for additional information.